What Is Permissible in The Christian Marriage Bed?

 “Let no one then seek his own good and advantage and profit, but [rather] each one of the other [let him seek the welfare of his neighbor].”
 1 Corinthians 10;24 “

-You are a Christian, before you are his wife.
+You are a Christian, before you are spouse.
 You both belong to Jesus.

 Any sexual act which degrades, dehumanizes, disrespects one or both of you, should not have a place in your marriage.